ADJUSTABLE WESTERN SADDLE TO FIT YOUR HORSE

 - Muzzle and

 They also showed that learning to recognize facial expressions of pain is feasible.
 After a 20-minute lesson, the participants successfully scored a pain face (yes/no) and grade the pain intensity as ‘low’, ‘medium’ and ‘high’ with, on average, 82% accuracy.

-Gleerup added that learning to recognize the equine pain face in their horses may help owners identify chronic or low-grade pain at an earlier stage.
+Gleerup added that learning to recognize the equine pain faced by their horses may help owners identify chronic or low-grade pain at an earlier stage.

-Using the right glue along with staples as a mechanical fastener was the strongest method of attaching the hook and loop tape (tested to 2000lbs,).
+Using the right glue and staples as a mechanical fastener was the strongest method of attaching the hook and loop tape (tested to 2000lbs).